NBA Rumors: Nikola Vucevic Trade ‘Best Course Of Action’ For Magic Before Deadline, Per ‘Basketball Insiders’

 Nikola Vucevic may not have publicly admitted it, but at this point in his NBA career, he will surely love to play for a legitimate playoff contender than staying on a rebuilding team like the Magic, who recently drafted their center of the future.
 Trading Vucevic will be very beneficial for the Magic.
 Aside from acquiring trade assets that could help them speed up the rebuilding process, the Magic could give Mo Bamba more time to develop his game.

 Once Nikola Vucevic officially becomes available on the trading block, several NBA teams will surely express interest in adding him to their roster.
-According to The Ringer, some of the potential suitors for the veteran center include the Los Angeles Lakers, Los Angeles Clippers, Sacramento Kings, and the San Antonio Spurs.
+According to the Ringer, some of the potential suitors for the veteran center include the Los Angeles Lakers, Los Angeles Clippers, Sacramento Kings, and the San Antonio Spurs.